Fortunately, there are plenty of other ways to shop smartly throughout the year. We’ll tell you about those, the worst times to buy, and more.

 And then there’s another period you could use to your advantage: the end of the quarter.
 Buying a car at the end of March, June, September, or December often leads to even better deals than buying at the end of the month, as dealerships are trying even harder to reach sales goals.

-Best Day of the Week to Buy a Car
+Best Day of the Week to Buy a Car: Monday

-This preparation will save a lot of time at the dealership, and your salesperson will really appreciate it if you already have what you want in mind.
-If you’re planning on financing the car, try getting pre-approved for a loan with your financial institution before you go to the dealership.
+This preparation will save a lot of time at the dealership, and your salesperson will appreciate it if you already have what you want in mind.
+If you plan on financing the car, try getting preapproved for a loan with your financial institution before you go to the dealership.
 It’s also a good idea to value your car trade-in ahead of time and consider using our Instant Cash Offer tool that brings the deal to you from various dealerships.
 You can choose the offer you prefer or use it to negotiate.

 Best Time to Buy a Used Car